 In March 2016, a variation to the Territory Plan was tabled which changed the site to RZ5 – High Density Residential Zone with a four-storey height limit.
 A technical amendment (2016-08) was approved on 7 September 2016 which clarifies maximum building heights in each area of the development of two, three or four storeys above ground level and inserts character statements into the Red Hill Precinct Map and Code.
 Read the notifiable instrument here.

 Demolition of existing buildings

 A Development Application (DA) for demolition of the existing buildings on the Red Hill site was approved in October 2016.
-Demolition is expected to start in April 2017 once all tenants have been relocated and will be finished by October 2017.
+Demolition is expected to start in mid-2017 once all tenants have been relocated and will be finished by October 2017.

 The DA states all traffic must use Monaro Crescent and La Perouse Street to access the site.
 No heavy vehicles will be permitted to use surrounding minor streets.
 The DA also states that contractors for the demolition must park onsite.

 The ACT Government engaged urban planners RobertsDay to develop an Estate Development Plan (EDP), which will outline the sub-divisions and the block sizes of the development site.
 The combination of zoning, the technical amendment and the EDP can help influence the type and height of buildings, the character of the area and the design of the public realm.